MiamiOH-CSE274/Portfolio/README.md

 In my hash table I used double hashing to find an open slot in the hash table.
 This is where a jump value is calculated with the formula jump = 1 + (key%(m-1)).
-This is used when data is already stored in the intial index value calculated from the hash function.
+This is used when data is already stored in the initial index value calculated from the hash function.
 In this case the jump value is used until an empty spot is found.

 7 - Create an implementation of a Heap